ANAONYX/ANAONYX/README.md

 ---------

-I started getting the hang of this app because I like to collaborate, make new friends, and probably get to know more about you guys too.
-I think it's a cool way to share ideas, learn from others, and maybe even build some awesome things together!
-If you're one of the people following my account, you're awesome sauce! 💋
+I started getting the hang of this app because I like to collaborate, make new friends, and probably get to know more about you guys too just by viewing your accounts.
+I saw alot of potential people put in their accounts, it tells me who you are and I will be cautious about that.
+(I don't know how communication works yet but I can tell it doesn't work that way in this app.)

 ***I'm pretty active on ponytown so If you see me around Just say Hi!! if you have concerns or questions - whisper***